Discover the UK’s Top 5 Urban Regeneration Hotspots

 Manchester Mayfield

-There has been a focus on green, environmentally friendly projects across the city, with incorporating more green spaces across Manchester being a big focus for the local council.
-The Mayfield regeneration project is set to deliver the city’s first new public park in 100 years, along with new neighbourhoods and amenities.
+A key focus has been on developing green, environmentally friendly spaces.
+The Mayfield regeneration project has delivered the city’s first new public park in 100 years, alongside new residential areas and amenities.

 Derby